 Arizona courts are not required to follow the public records law.
-They are required to follow Supreme Court Rule 123.
+They are required to follow Supreme Court Rule 123, which is similar in many ways to the public records law.

 14. Where can I find a list of public records that are confidential by statute?